POETSII/tinsel/README.md

 Our first attempt is based around a manythread RISC-V architecture called Tinsel running on an FPGA cluster.
-Tinsel aims to support irregular applications that have heavy memory and communication demands, but only modest compute requrements.
+Tinsel aims to support irregular applications that have heavy memory and communication demands, but fairly modest compute requrements.
 The main features are:

   * **Multithreading**.
 A critical aspect of the design is to tolerate latency as cleanly as possible.
 This includes the